davida26/neural-network-xorxor/README.md

 ```
 ## Updated Ground Truth Values for Training and Evaluation
 Expected result is for Error to decrease with each run.
-For comparison, values of XOR-AND are left uncommented.
+For comparison, values of XOR-AND are left commented out.

 ```
 run_ann(&net, x0);